NethermindEth/Forta-Agents/PancakeSwap-Bots/Large-Delegators-Vote-Change/README.md

 - CAKE-10-2
   - Triggered when a `DelegateVotesChanged` event is detected and the difference between `newBalance` and `previousBalance` is above `MEDIUM_THRESHOLD`.
-  - Severity is set to "Medium".
+  - Severity is always set to "Medium".
-  - Type is set to "Info".
+  - Type is always set to "Info".
   - Metadata contains:
     - `delegate`: The address of the delegate.
     - `previousBalance`: The previous vote balance of the delegate.